vpon-sdk/vpon-sdk.github.io/en/ios-registration.en.md

 # System Compatibility
 ---

-## iOS OS versions
+## iOS

- * iOS OS 5.0 or later
+ `iOS 8.0 or later & Xcode 9.0 or later`

 ## Android OS versions

- * Android 2.3.3 or later
+ `Android 2.3.3 or later`

 ## Feasible Ad Size

- * Be sure at least 320x50 dip
+ `Be sure at least 320x50 dip`

 # License Key Application
 ---

 ## Apply Vpon SDK License Key

 It is required to apply a unique license key in order to request for ADs.

-We strongly suggest developers apply both China and Taiwan license key to target Great China Market. <br>Enter in http://cn.pub.vpon.com/ for China Vpon Platform. <br>Enter in http://tw.pub.vpon.com/ for Taiwan Vpon Platform.
+Enter in <http://tw.pub.vpon.com/> for Taiwan Vpon Platform.

 ## Set Vpon platform